josephcagle/.dotfiles/README.md

 # mydotfiles
 My custom Linux dotfiles

-## Installation / download
+## Download / Installation
-Run `git clone --recurse-submodules https://github.com/DarthFloopy/mydotfiles.git` to download git submodules (e.g. vim plugins).
+Run `git clone --recurse-submodules https://github.com/DarthFloopy/mydotfiles.git` to get all the files.
+Then, run ./synctohomedir.sh to copy files into your home directory.

-Note: This includes startup code for an OhMyZsh installation.
+*Note: These files include startup code for an OhMyZsh installation.*